sib-swiss/SPARQL_course/docs/music.md

 - Understand the structure of a simple database encoded in turtle
 - Write simple SELECT SPARQL queries

+First, a toy example showing examples of queries and solutions (pdf will be uploaded later)

+This is a do-it-yourself tutorial!
+We are here for questions and can discuss some of the exercices together!

 ## Material

 The exercises below are based on [this tutorial](https://docs.stardog.com/getting-started-series/getting-started-4) and [data](https://github.com/stardog-union/stardog-tutorials/tree/master/music) from [Stardog](https://docs.stardog.com/).